Namebine-giizis (Suckerfish Moon) / Zaagibagaa-giizis (Budding Moon) - May 15, 2023

 Oshki-bibooni-giizisoons (New Winter Little Moon; lunar December-January leap month; the 13th moon or leap month is usually placed between the 1th and 2nd moons of our lunar calendar).

-Then there is another full moon, traditionally called Ma'iingan Giizis (Wolf Moon).
-This is how some Anishinaabeg call the second or third full moon in a calendar month; others use it to denote the thirteenth moon of a lunar year.
-Wolves howling at this full moon signal a time of change in the spiritual domain; bearwalkers and other shapeshifters will be active during this full moon.
+Then there is another Full Moon, traditionally called Ma'iingan Giizis (Wolf Moon).
+This is how some Anishinaabeg call the second or third full moon in a calendar month; others use it to denote he third Full Moon in a season that has four Full Moons, or the thirteenth moon of a lunar year.
+Wolves howling at this full moon signal a time of change in the spiritual domain; bearwalkers and other shapeshifters will be active during this Full moon.

 Other names in use are Ozhaawashko-giizis (Blue Moon), Miskwi-dibik-giizis (Blood Moon), and Miskomini-giizis (Raspberry Moon).
 Those are neologisms, based on European names.